Illicit Networks · Conflict Analysis · Governance Research

 Current

-Lead analyst on 20+ criminal and 10+ international trade investigations for law firms, public defenders, and multinational corporations.
-UBO tracing, sanctions screening, source development, counter-disinformation, and financial crime analysis.
+Lead analyst on 20+ criminal and 10+ international trade investigations.
+UBO tracing, sanctions screening, counter-disinformation, and financial crime analysis for law firms, public defenders, and multinational clients.

 Prior